fyellin/PuzzleSolver/README.md

 #### Verification of the grid.

-`ClueList` contains three very important verication functions:
+`ClueList` contains three very important verification functions:

+* `clue_list.verify_is_180_symmetric`:
-* `clue_list.verify_is_180_symmetric`: The grid should look the same if it is rotated 180°.
+The grid should look the same when it is rotated 180°.
 The method throws an assertion error if that is not the case.

+* `clue_list.verify_is_four_fold_symmetric`:
-* `clue_list.verify_is_four_fold_symmetric`: The grid should look the same if it is rotated either 90° or 180°.
+The grid should look the same if it is rotated either 90° or 180°.
 The method throws an assertion error if that is not the case.

+* `clue_list.verify_is_vertically_symmetric`:
-* `clue_list.verify_is_vertically_symmetric`: The grid should look the same in a mirror as it does normally.
+The grid should look the same in a mirror as it does normally.

 When first creating a grid, it is highly recommended that you write:

     clue_list = ....
     clue_list.plot_board({})
-    clue_list.verify_is_180_symmetric() # or whichever symmetry is appropraite
+    # replace the next line with whatever symmetry is appropriate
+    clue_list.verify_is_180_symmetric()

 It is extremely easy to make a mistake when describing the grid.
-Asking Python to show you a picture of the empty board and to verify that it has the symmetry you expect will save you a lot of grief.
+Asking Python to show you a picture of the empty board and to verify that it has the symmetry you expect is sure to save you a lot of grief.

 ## Solving crossword puzzles